wolfware-labs/moonlit/docs/guide/quick-start.md

 # Quick Start Guide

 This guide will walk you through creating a simple Moonlit pipeline to help you get started quickly.
-We'll create a basic pipeline that builds a .NET project and creates a GitHub release.
+We'll create a basic pipeline that builds a project and creates a GitHub release.
+While this example uses a .NET project, Moonlit works with various project types and technologies.

 ## Prerequisites